Like many countries, Laos remains in lockdown during this time.

 When do we think you can travel to Laos?

-We expect travel to Laos will be possible from 1 October 2021 for vaccinated travellers.
+We expect travel to Laos could be possible from 1 October 2021 for vaccinated travellers and most likely from Jan 2022.
 Official details are yet to be released.

 The general industry expectation is vaccinated travelers will be welcomed with much fewer restrictions.
 Proof of vaccine will likely be needed with a valid visa, passport (with an expiry date more than 6 months), proof of insurance, and possibly a negative Covid-19 test result obtained 72 hrs before arrival.
 Requirements may change so please contatc us for the latest travel and entry requirement information.